Back to the articles

 Stamped drawings

-Product-related, stamped drawings are also part of an initial sample inspection report.
-Here, all product features, such as dimensions up to standards or specifications, as well as written product requirements such as the pore definition, surface definition, marking of the casting, etc. must be stamped.
-The stamping serves as numbering and at the same time allows a clear assignment of the results.
+Product-related, stamped drawings are also part of an initial sample test report.
+All product features, such as dimensions up to standards or specifications, as well as written product requirements such as the pore definition, surface definition, identification of the casting, etc. must be stamped.
+The stamping serves as numbering and at the same time allows the results to be clearly assigned.

-All features are to be clearly identified on the drawing by consecutively numbered item numbers.
+All features must be clearly marked on the drawing with consecutively numbered item numbers.

-What is the difference between an initial sample inspection including initial sample inspection report and a follow-up sample inspection?
+What is the difference between an initial sampling including initial sample test report and a follow-up sampling?

-A follow-up sampling is a repeated sampling of a product after the resumption of a production.
-This can be the case, for example, after a production interruption of several months.
+A follow-up sampling is a repeated sampling of a product after the resumption of production.
+This can be the case, for example, after a production interruption lasting several months.
 Follow-up sampling is sometimes also referred to as reduced initial sampling.
-However, this is not factually correct, as a follow-up sampling is never an initial sampling.
+However, this is factually incorrect, as a follow-up sampling is never an initial sampling.